-- One of Captain Haddock's many, many technically-insults is "complete athlete!", meaning someone who practices many different sports suffers in his intellectual development.
+- In Tintin, one of Captain Haddock's many, many technically-insults is "complete athlete!", meaning someone who practices many different sports suffers in his intellectual development.

 - P. G. Wodehouse's character Mike Jackson, who appeared in the Psmith series.
 He's more Book Dumb than anything else, but his parents and teachers blame his failing grades on his passion for cricket, at which he excels.